pmiklos/obyte-devnet/README.md

 The witness exposes a simplified JSON RPC endpoint on port 6612 that can be used to send bytes and blackbytes to any wallets.

-In order to send blackbytes the receiving wallet has to be paired with the witness first.
+In order to send blackbytes, the receiving wallet has to be paired with the witness first.
 The pairing code by default is `AtbXPcYt2i4PwNAuf9awIYWx3aGZQb2DlUBc8wm1UhTl@localhost:6611#0000`.
+Note that before transferring blackbytes the blackbytes asset definition has to become stable.
+Since the timestamp oracle posts every minute, it becomes stable in about two minutes.
+Alternatively sending two byte transactions from the witness wallet also confirms the blackbytes definition.

 ### RPC sendtoaddress
 Parameters: